1. /

 Modern Slavery means the Modern Slavery Act 2018 (Cth).

-Stakeholder means a person or group having an interest in the performance or success of the organization.
+Stakeholder means a person or group having an interest in the performance or success of the organisation.

 Policy statement/overview